iramaniparth/Amazon-Fake-Review-Detection/README.md

 transformers - Transformers provides thousands of pretrained models to perform tasks on texts such as classification, information extraction, question answering, summarization, translation, text generation and more in over 100 languages. datasets - Huggingface Datasets is a library for easily accessing and sharing datasets, and evaluation metrics for Natural Language Processing (NLP), computer vision, and audio tasks.

-The following are the steps and respective code (.py files) invloved in obtaining the final model file that is used for prediction on the website.
+The following are the steps and respective code (.py files) invloved in obtaining the final model file that is used for prediction.
 1. Modeling - Sentence Transformer and getting embeddings for review text
 	|___ 11initial_cleaning.py
 2. Logistic Regression with Labelled Dataset